CogStack/CogStack-NiFi/docs/deploy/services.md

 - `nifi-nginx` - used for reverse proxy to enable secure access to NiFi and other services.
 - `tika-service` - the [Apache Tika](https://tika.apache.org/) running as a web service (see: [Tika Service repository](https://github.com/CogStack/tika-service/)).
 - `nlp-gate-drugapp` - an example drug names extraction NLP application using [GATE NLP Service runner exposing a REST API](https://github.com/CogStack/gate-nlp-service),
-- `nlp-medcat-medmen` - [MedCAT](https://github.com/CogStack/MedCAT) NLP application running as a [web Service](https://github.com/CogStack/MedCATservice) and using an example model trained on [Med-Mentions](https://github.com/chanzuckerberg/MedMentions) corpus,
+- `nlp-medcat-service-production` - [MedCAT](https://github.com/CogStack/MedCAT) NLP application running as a [web Service](https://github.com/CogStack/MedCATservice) and using an example model trained on [Med-Mentions](https://github.com/chanzuckerberg/MedMentions) corpus,
 - `medcat-trainer-ui` - [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer) web application used for training and refining MedCAT NLP models,
 - `medcat-trainer-nginx` - a [NGINX](https://www.nginx.com/) reverse-proxy for MedCAT Trainer,
 - `elasticsearch-1/elasticsearch-2` - a two-node cluster of Elasticsearch based on [OpenSearch for Elasticsearch](https://opensearch.org/) distribution,